AbnerBobad/Test1/README.md

 - make db/psql - to open the database.

 # Database
-- to run the migration first comment the ALTERS for products
+- To run the migration, first comment the ALTERS for products

 # Templates
 - main.tmpl - is the home Screen for my website